Joi/joi.github.io/_posts/2020-09-17-instant-pot-coq-au-vin.md

 > * Breasts OVER 1.2 inches (3cm) but UNDER 1.5 inches (4 cm) = 6 minutes High Pressure + 5 minutes Natural Pressure Release (about 10oz / 280g breasts)

 I guess I'll try it at 8 min and see.
 The ingredients aren't hugely different between the three recipes, but the bon appétit might be slightly snobby, with shiitake mushrooms, shallots and white wine instead of red.
 Since we have shiitake today, I think I'll go with that.

+I pressure-cooked the breast meat (which I had cut to around 1 inch cubes or so) for 4 min with a 5 min release, but they were way too dry. :-(